 Ethical Production and Sustainability Efforts

 As an apparel company, we are constantly questioning what sustainability means for us, and we recognize that the fashion industry as a whole has a long way to go.
 We have prioritized making small changes in the day-to-day of our supply chain that will make a huge collective impact.
 We primarily use natural fabrics; we embrace a ‘fewer, better things’ mentality; and we strongly believe in building a wardrobe that is timeless, crafted to last, and made of the most ethically sourced materials possible.

-When we launched DÔEN, we knew that we wanted to be a part of the slow fashion movement.
 We encourage secondhand sales of our clothing via resale and consignment retailers, and strongly believe that our clothing should be strong enough to live many lives.
 In 2019, we partnered with luxury consignment site TheRealReal to promote and support a circular economy -- by encouraging the resale of our items with TheRealReal, we were able to extend the lifestyle of our garments, keeping apparel out of landfills and simultaneously providing gently loved pieces to more customers.
 We are always looking to reimagine and reform how we think about fashion, and are constantly seeking out new ways to collaborate with circular and closed-loop systems.

 Our packaging is 100% recyclable, and our eco-shippers contain a minimum of 90% post-consumer content.
 We believe the burden of recycling packaging should not be on the customer, so any product requiring a polybag for transit is removed prior to shipping and recycled by our team.
 We are in the process of finding a better solution for poly bags, and currently using biodegradable bags with our largest supplier.
 Our goal is for a full transition to a paper-based eco-alternative for all product in 2020.